-CSCU Pathway Transfer Degree: Spanish (EG20)
+CSCU Pathway Transfer Degree: Spanish Studies (EG20) Associate in Arts Degree

-Campus contact: Professor Jamilet Ortiz, JOrtiz@hcc.commnet.edu
+Campus contacts for this program: Professor Jamilet Ortiz, JOrtiz@hcc.commnet.edu

 With this degree you will be able to transfer to the following majors:

 At Central Connecticut State University: Spanish, B.A.
 At Eastern Connecticut State University: Spanish, B.A.
 At Southern Connecticut State University: Spanish, B.A.
 At Western Connecticut State University: Spanish, B.A.